MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 To install or update Search on a separate or remote server, typically when there are more than 250 users, do the following steps:

-1. As you install Azure DevOps Server or TFS on the primary server, set the **Install and configure Search** checkbox in the **Search** page of the Server Configuration Wizard.
+1. As you install Azure DevOps Server on the primary server, set the **Install and configure Search** checkbox in the **Search** page of the Server Configuration Wizard.

 2. Select the option to **Use an existing Search service**.